Karin Kneissl: Later career

 In 2020, Kneissl began contributing opinion articles to the Russian government outlet RT.
 In March 2021, Kneissl, who had disclosed financial problems at the beginning of the COVID-19 pandemic, was reported to have been appointed by the Russian government to the board of directors of the state gas company Rosneft.

-Shortly before the Russian invasion of Ukraine in February 2022 began, Kneissl had dismissed intelligence reports that an invasion was imminent, suggesting that this was Western "war hysteria" blown up by the media.
+Shortly before the Russian invasion of Ukraine in February 2022 began, Kneissl dismissed intelligence reports that an invasion was imminent, suggesting that this was Western "war hysteria" blown up by the media.
 Kneissl resigned from the board of Rosneft in May 2022, three months after the invasion began.
 According to text messages she sent to a Washington Post reporter, she had emigrated from Austria because of "death threats."
-She was reported to have rented a home in the Russian town of in 2022.
+She was reported to have rented a home in the Russian village of in 2022.

 On 5 September 2022, Kneissl appeared at the Eastern Economic Forum in Vladivostok, where she was interviewed by RIA Novosti and declared that she had immigrated to Lebanon.
 In 2023, she described herself as a "political refugee."

-In September 2023, Russian media reported that Kneissl had resettled along with her two ponies in Saint Petersburg.
-She was to head the Geopolitical Observatory for Russia’s Key Issues (GORKI) there, a research center at St. Petersburg State University established in March 2023 and tasked with advancing Russian foreign policy.
-Her horses reportedly passed through six countries and, at one point, were transported by a Russian Ilushin Il-76 military transport plane from Syria.
+In September 2023, Russian media reported that Kneissl had resettled along with her two ponies in Saint Petersburg, where she secured a position leading the Geopolitical Observatory for Russia’s Key Issues (GORKI), a research center at St. Petersburg State University established in March 2023 and tasked with advancing Russian foreign policy.
+Her horses reportedly passed through six countries and, at one point, were transported by a Russian Ilyushin Il-76 military transport plane from Syria.
 The Ilushin Il-76 had been previously sanctioned by the United States and Ukraine for transporting Wagner Group mercenaries.

+As of July 2026, Kneissl primarily lives with her animals near Kasimov, where she is in the process of renovating an abandoned house.
+She periodically commutes to Saint Petersburg to work at GORKI.
+She has declined to renounce her Austrian citizenship and acquire Russian citizenship, although she has no intention to relocate again.